Architecture and Components

 12. Authentication and Authorization: User authentication, authorization, and access control can be managed using open standard protocols like OAuth, SAML, and LDAP.
 This integration with multiple authentication protocols ensures secure user login processes.

-Rocket.Chat Community Edition Architecture
+Rocket.Chat Community Plan Architecture

 2. Clients: Rocket.Chat clients provide users with an interface on the web, desktop, or mobile application, connecting with the server mainly through HTTP requests and Websockets.
-This multi-platform design ensures that users can access the chat application from virtually any device.
+This multi-platform design ensures that users can access the chat application virtually from any device.

 3. Push Notifications: Push notifications are sent to mobile devices through a cloud push notification gateway, ensuring real-time communication.
 SMTP and email notifications can also be configured, providing flexibility in how users receive notifications.